Frequently Asked Questions

 If the judge denies your request and you feel that you are at risk, the first thing to do is make sure you have a safety plan in place.
 Additional actions to take to address the situation include:

-When working on your statement, it’s important to provide as much detail as possible and documented evidence such as police reports, medical records, witness statements, text messages, etc. For more detailed guidance on writing a strong statement, visit our statement writing tips.
+When working on your statement for the court, it’s important to provide as much detail as possible and any documented evidence you might have, such as police reports, medical records, witness statements, text messages, etc. For more detailed guidance on writing a strong statement, visit our statement writing tips.

 While not required, having an attorney can be beneficial.
 They can help you navigate the legal process, prepare your defense, and advocate on your behalf in court.